UncommonConcept/learn-frontend-in-48-hours/README.md

       },
 ...
 ```
+3. Add `/\.scss$/,` to the list of url-loader exclusions on line 115 in the webpack config
-3. Use scss files!
+4. Use scss files!
-4. Rename `client/src/Header/RedditMenu.css` to `RedditMenu.scss`
+5. Rename `client/src/Header/RedditMenu.css` to `RedditMenu.scss`
-5. Open `client/src/Header/RedditMenu.js` and change the imported CSS filename to match
+6. Open `client/src/Header/RedditMenu.js` and change the imported CSS filename to match
-6. In `RedditMenu.scss`, change lines 35-60 (there are 3 groups of CSS classes) to be nested SCSS.
+7. In `RedditMenu.scss`, change lines 35-60 (there are 3 groups of CSS classes) to be nested SCSS.
 We can do this together.
-7. Run the app.
+8. Run the app.
 You should see the app continue to work like normal.